 With many of us going out camping soon, there is one thing that will annoy everyone…bugs.
 It can be quite annoying, so knowing how to keep bugs out of the tent we’re camping in is crucial.
+Unless you’re a beginning camper, you already know this.

 The little creatures are an annoyance that are often harder to deal with than they’re worth.
 Due to this, we wanted to help you with ridding yourself of them while enjoying the outdoors.
 It sucks to want to have fun out there only to deal with these pesky things.